FuJiaJie123/TLRM/README.md

 ### Information

 Version 1.0: Implementation of Algorithm for  Fairness-Aware Engagement Loss Reduction in Rumor Mitigation.
-For more details about our code, please read our paper: "Jiajie F., Xueqin C., Xiangyu K., Lu C., Yunjun G., Fairness-Aware Engagement Loss Reduction in Rumor Mitigation"
+For more details about our code, please read our paper: "Anonymous Authors, Fairness-Aware Engagement Loss Reduction in Rumor Mitigation"

 ### Introduction